cockroachdb/docs/v21.2/show-jobs.md

 - Jobs are deleted after 14 days.
 This interval can be changed via the `jobs.retention_time` [cluster setting](cluster-settings.html).
 - While the `SHOW JOBS WHEN COMPLETE` statement is blocking, it will time out after 24 hours.
 - Garbage collection jobs are created for [dropped tables](drop-table.html) and [dropped indexes](drop-index.html), and will execute after the [GC TTL](configure-replication-zones.html#replication-zone-variables) has elapsed (default is 25 hours).
 These jobs cannot be canceled.
-- <span class="version-tag">New in v21.2:</span> CockroachDB automatically retries jobs that fail due to [retry errors](transaction-retry-error-reference.html) or job coordination failures, with [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff).
+- {% include_cached new-in.html version="v21.2" %} CockroachDB automatically retries jobs that fail due to [retry errors](transaction-retry-error-reference.html) or job coordination failures, with [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff).
 The `jobs.registry.retry.initial_delay` [cluster setting](cluster-settings.html) sets the initial delay between retries and `jobs.registry.retry.max_delay` sets the maximum delay.

 ## Required privileges